ZhangGongjie/CycleGAN-Pytorch/README.md

 Method: CycleGAN (https://arxiv.org/abs/1703.10593)

+This repo is an assignment for the course CE7454 Deep Learning for Data Science at NTU Singapore.
+It generates wintery scenes of Singapore and NTU campus via CycleGAN.

 Original Implementation of CycleGAN by Jun-Yan Zhu can be found at https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.
 Codes are well written but are complicated for beginners.
+This is a simplified version of CycleGAN.

 Some examples: